cocos/cocos-docs/en/shader/webgl-100-fallback.md

 #endif
 ```

->Note: During compilation, the Cocos Shader compiler will analyze all constant macros and generate multiple versions of shaders.
+> **Note**: During compilation, the Cocos Shader compiler will analyze all constant macros and generate multiple versions of shaders.